Careers360 Logo

 An equilateral triangle is a polygon made up of three-line segments out of which two-line segments are equal to the third one and all its angles are 60° each.

-Define the terms used in this definition which you feel necessary.
+Define the terms used in this definition that you feel necessary.
 Are there any undefined terms in this?
 Can you justify that all sides and all angles are equal in an equilateral triangle?

 Answer: